Skip to content

 How To Protect Your Children's Inheritance If You Remarry

-Careful estate planning can help protect the inheritance of children from previous marriages.
-Some of these steps include giving assets directly to children, creating a trust for the children, and purchasing life insurance for the children.
+Careful estate planning can help protect your children’s inheritance from previous marriages or relationships.
+Some of these steps include giving assets directly to children, creating a trust for the children, beneficiary designations, and purchasing a life insurance policy for your children.

 Parents who remarry later in life face the challenge of protecting their children’s inheritance.
-They may worry, “What will happen to my son or daughter from a previous marriage, if I pass away before my spouse?”
-Careful estate planning can solve some of these issues and ensure that both the current spouse is provided for and that the children receive a portion of their parents’ legacy.
+They may worry, “What will happen to my son or daughter from a previous marriage or relationship, if I pass away before my spouse?”
+Careful estate planning, especially in a blended family, can solve some of these issues and ensure that both the current spouse is provided for and that the children receive a portion of their parents’ legacy.

 Give the money or assets directly to your children